dervish666/win7migration/README.md

 Each entry in detail:

+    Universal variables:

     nas: - This is a text string for the secondary backup location
     def: - This is the alternative backup (It is recommended to backup to USB for speed)
     creds: - The username for the secondary location

+    Backup variables:

     UseBackupDefaults: - This is a flag to use the defaults, if set to false the backup script will ask for each section
     AlwaysBackupToUSB: - Sets the script to backup to USB, it will still ask where the drive is located
     AlwaysBackupDocs: - Sets the script to backup the My Documents/Desktop/Pictures/Videos folders
     AlwaysBackupPST: - Set the script to check for active PSTs and back them up
     AlwaysBackupToNAS: - Sets the script to backup the backup to the secondary location
     AlwaysCheckForPSTs: - Sets the script to check the hard drive for any inactive PSTs

+    Restore variables:

     UseRestoreDefaults: - Same as backup but for the restore script
     AlwaysRestoreFromUSB: - Sets the script to restore from USB